 04. Ensure your site is easy to navigate

 It may be in your nature to break the mold, but website navigation is not the place to be avant-garde.
 After all, you want your users to easily find what they’re looking for.
-In addition, a site with solid navigation helps search engines index your content while greatly improving the user experience:
+In addition, a site with solid navigation is one way to integrate your website design with SEO—helping search engines index your content while greatly improving the user experience:

 Link your logo to the homepage: This website design tip is a common practice that your visitors will be expecting, saving them some precious clicks.
 If you don’t already have one, it’s highly recommended to create your own logo as part of your branding efforts.